Transversality for critical relations of families of rational maps: an elementary proof: Parametrising rational maps by their critical values

 Given a non-ordered list ${\pmb \mu} = (\mu_1,\mu_2,\dots,\mu_\nup)$ with $\sum_{i=1}^\nup \mu_i = 2d-2$, we say a rational map $f \in \textbf{Rat}_d$ is in the class $\textbf{Rat}^{\pmb \mu}_d$ if $f$ has precisely $\nup$ distinct critical points $c_1, c_2, \dots , c_\nup$ with multiplicities $\mu_1,\mu_2,\dots,\mu_\nup$ respectively.
 Taking ${\bf 1}=(1,\dots,1)$, $\textbf{Rat}^{\bf 1}_d$ corresponds to the space of rational maps with $2d-2$ non-degenerate critical points.

+Rational maps are not fully determined by their critical values (not even on small open subsets $W \subset \textbf{Rat}^{\pmb \mu}_d$), because one can precompose a rational map by a M\"obius transformation without changing its critical values.
+However one can find a neighbourhood $W$ of $f$ and a normalisation (based on precompositions with M\"obius transformations) so that critical values parametrise all maps in $W$ satisfying this normalisation:

-\begin{theorem} For each ${\pmb \mu}$, $\textbf{Rat}^{\pmb \mu}_d$ is an embedded submanifold of dimension $\nup+3$ of $\textbf{Rat}_d$ and the functions defined by the critical values form a partial holomorphic coordinate system, i.e. the map $\textbf{Rat}^{\pmb \mu}_d\ni f \mapsto (f(c_1),\dots,f(c_\nup))$ has rank $\nup$. \end{theorem} \begin{remark} Theorem~\ref{thm:cvrational} is not new.
-Similar statements are proved e.g. in \cite{EL}, \cite{Le} (see also \cite{Er}) using the Measurable Riemann Theorem with dependence on parameters; the idea of those proofs goes back probably to \cite{T}.
+\begin{theorem} For each ${\pmb \mu}$, $\textbf{Rat}^{\pmb \mu}_d$ is an embedded submanifold of dimension $\nup+3$ of $\textbf{Rat}_d$ and the functions defined by the critical values form a {\bf partial} holomorphic local coordinate system, i.e. the map $\textbf{Rat}^{\pmb \mu}_d\ni f \mapsto (f(c_1),\dots,f(c_\nup))$ has rank $\nup$ and can be completed by $3$ other coordinates to be a holomorphic coordinate system. \end{theorem} \begin{remark} Theorem~\ref{thm:cvrational} is not new.
+Similar statements are proved e.g. in \cite{EL}, \cite{Le} (see also \cite{Er}) using the Measurable Riemann Mapping Theorem with dependence on parameters; the idea of those proofs goes back probably to \cite{T}.
 Our proof borrows an idea of Douady and Sentenac \cite[Appendix A]{MTr}, and is short and elementary.
-The case $\mu_\nup=d-1$ corresponds to the polynomial case, which in some real cases was dealt with in \cite[p120]{MS} and \cite{MTr}, see also \cite{EG}. \end{remark} \begin{remark} Rational maps are not fully determined by their critical values (not even on small open subsets $W \subset \textbf{Rat}^{\pmb \mu}_d$), because one can precompose a rational map by a Moebius transformation without changing its critical values.
-However, by applying the previous theorem, one can find a neighbourhood $U$ of $f$ and a normalisation so that critical values parametrise all maps in $U$ satisfying this normalisation. \end{remark}
+The case $\mu_\nup=d-1$ corresponds to the polynomial case, which in some real cases was dealt with in \cite[p120]{MS} and \cite{MTr}, see also \cite{EG}. \end{remark}

 Theorem~\ref{thm:cvrational} follows from Proposition~\ref{prop:cvrational} below.
-Assume without loss of generality (by post and pre composing $f$ by Mobius transformations if necessary) that the critical points and the critical values avoid the point at $\infty$.
+Assume without loss of generality (by post and pre composing $f$ by M\"obius transformations if necessary) that the critical points and the critical values avoid the point at $\infty$.
 Then for each $i = 1,2,\dots,\nup$,